zkLinkProtocol/zklink-nova-links-sbt-trademarks/README.md

 2. Execute `npm run interact:trademark` to mint 4 trademarks to your wallet.
 3. Execute `npm run interact:box` to mint 12 mystery boxes to your wallet.
 4. Run `npm run interact:full` to burn SBT and 4 trademarks to obtain the Full Version NFT.
+5. Run `npm run interact:booster` to burn Box to obtain the Booster NFT.